123me4/123me4.github.io/README.md

 * Everything is named properly.

 ### Help
-I discussed this lab with And Spitzer (my dad).
+I discussed this lab with Andy Spitzer (my dad).
 While knowledgable, he mostly helped me understand why my page resulted in a 404.  (it was because I didn't have an index)

 ### Time